Dennis the Menace and Gnasher: David Parkins (1998–2003)

-Dennis as depicted during the Parkins Years as drawn by Nigel Parkinson.
+Dennis during the Parkins years, as drawn by Nigel Parkinson.

-Parkins' first Dennis strips featured a storyline that formally introduced Dennis's younger sister Bea into the comic.
+One of David Parkins' first Dennis strips featured a storyline that formally introduced Dennis's younger sister Bea into the comic.
 The story lasted three issues and consisted of Dennis's fear that a younger sister would ruin his reputation as the toughest menace in Beanotown.
-It turns out Bea was as much of a menace as her older brother and gained a spin-off strip drawn by Nigel Parkinson (who would frequently ghost the main strip during 1999–2004), which Dennis would sometimes cameo in.
+It turns out that Bea was as much of a menace as her older brother and it gained a spin-off strip drawn by Nigel Parkinson (who would frequently ghost the main strip during 1999–2004), which Dennis would sometimes cameo in.

 Dennis kicked off the new millennium with a strip of him charging 50 pence to access the Menace Dome, a more 'menacing' version of the Millennium Dome.
 He also starred as a villain in a feature-length Bash Street Kids strip in which he, alongside Minnie the Minx and Roger the Dodger, raced against the Bash Street Kids to find the treasure which was apparently buried underneath the Millennium Dome.
 It ended with Danny, the Bash Street leader, outwitting Dennis and his cronies and Dennis angrily blaming it on Roger.
 Whilst a rivalry with The Bash Street Kids was touched on before in other strips, it was this story that made the rivalry far more well known.
 Several succeeding feature-length strips after, usually drawn by Mike Pearse or Kev F. Sutherland, further depicted the rivalry even to the point it would get violent.
 He also made other appearances in the spin-off Bash Street Kids - Singled Out, where he would take on a similar role.